oroinc/platform/src/Oro/Component/MessageQueue/README.md

 The `$runCallback` closure usually returns true or false, the job status depends on the returned value.
 See [Jobs statuses](#jobs-statuses) section for the details.

+To reuse existing processor logic in scope of job it may be decorated with `DelayedJobRunnerDecoratingProcessor` which will execute runDelayed, pass control to given processor and then handle result in format applicable for `runDelayed`

 ###Dependent Job

 Use dependent job when your job flow has several steps but you want to send a new message